← Case Study Home

 Rebuilt the tour in the correct brand.
 Established the color theory doc (orange = problem, teal = solution) and the brand style guide in CLAUDE.md so the LLM has an authoritative reference.
 Review 22 (Brand Continuity) now checks every screen for theme consistency.

-The pattern across all five: the LLM gave a confident output.
+The pattern across all seven: the LLM gave a confident output.
 I had no framework to evaluate it.
 The output became infrastructure.
 When it turned out to be wrong, the fix was expensive because decisions had been built on top of it.

 The Process